Your session has timed out

 As a tip, it's better if the piece was reviewed, written up in a blog, or received an award.
 I'll show you how to write those into a curriculum vitae in a bit.

 To flesh out a professional art gallery resume or other artist cv, look online for opportunities.
-Start with this great page of 20 artist grants and fellowships.
+Look for grants and sholarships.

 Wondering how to put things like reviews, print media, conferences, and work experience on a resume for an artist?
 Stay tuned.